Britons Voting Abroad

 You can read in more depth about them here.

-Since the aim of granting ‘Votes For Life’ has been Conservative Party policy since its Manifesto of September 2014, why hasn’t the Government put it forward as a Public Bill?
+Since the aim of granting ‘Votes For Life’ has been Conservative Party policy since its Manifesto of September 2014, why didn’t the Government put it forward as a Public Bill?

 Without having access to ‘inside information’ it is hard to give a clear answer to this question, and there has been criticism of the Government’s use of a Private Member’s Bill to introduce government policy on such an important issue as the extension of the franchise.
 However, this practice is not uncommon.
 The Government may have felt that the constraints of the Brexit related legislation prevented it from tabling a bill on this question at this stage but also felt under pressure from ex-pat campaigners to show that it was committed to its manifesto pledge.